tedunderwood/GenreProject/python/piketty/readme.md

 model_contexts.py: A script that produces training data by asking the user to manually tag snippets, and then trains a regularized logistic regression on those snippets.
 Here I used it to distinguish occurrences of crowns, pounds, etc. that refer to money and those that don't.
 Got roughly 87% accuracy on training data, 5-fold cross-validated.

-modelcounter.py: Script based on wordcounter.py, and ultimately on Volume.py, present in other folders of this repo.
+modelingcounter.py: Script based on wordcounter.py, and ultimately on Volume.py, present in other folders of this repo.
 Here I mainly used the last function, extract_contexts(), which pulls snippets of text associated with a given set of target words.

 fifteenwordsnippets.py: This is the module that actually produced snippets, using the model previously produced by model_contexts to filter them.

+normalizedcurrency.py Generates normalized frequencies of currency words.

 As part of this project, I also did some general metadata munging that got reused elsewhere, and it's documented here (as well as in GenreProject/metadata).